Hwang In-beom: International career

 Hwang played a vital role in leading South Korea to the 2018 Asian Games title.
 As a reward, he was discharged from Asan Mugunghwa less than halfway through his military service and returned to Daejeon Citizen.

 Hwang made his senior international debut in September 2018, and later that year, he scored his first senior international goal in a 2–2 friendly home draw against Panama on 16 October.

 In the 2019 AFC Asian Cup, Hwang showed impressive play and was selected for ESPN's Team of the Tournament.
 He was also named the Most Valuable Player of the 2019 EAFF Championship after leading South Korea to the title.

+Nicknamed the "Bento's crown prince", Hwang was one of South Korean players whom Paulo Bento trusted most, and he participated in the 2022 FIFA World Cup as expected.
+He played all four of South Korea's World Cup matches until the round of 16.

+Hwang played for the national team under Jürgen Klinsmann in the 2023 AFC Asian Cup.
+He had a goal and an assist in a victory over Bahrain, and enticed an opponent to score an own goal in a draw with Jordan.
+He successfully performed his role in the first two group stage matches, but his fans were disappointed with his mistakes responsible for conceding goals to opponents in the other matches.
+During a 3–3 draw with Malaysia, he lost possession of the ball in front of his team's penalty box and the mistake was followed by opponent's goal.
+He also allowed opponents' counter-attacks and goals with his inaccurate passes in the knockout rounds against Australia and Jordan.

 Style of play

 J.J.
 Adams of The National Post noted that Hwang "can play centrally or on the wing, but thrives as an attacking mid — a box-to-box No. 8.
-He’s known for precision passing, aggressive tackling, possession composure and a willingness to take on defenders with the ball at his feet".
+He's known for precision passing, aggressive tackling, possession composure and a willingness to take on defenders with the ball at his feet".

+After watching Hwang's performance at Feyenoord, Karim El Ahmadi stated "Hwang looked around him carefully while turning to the left or right with his two-footed ability.
+He put his teammates in the right places and distributed plays in front of defense.
+He also showed good tackles."
+Wesley Sneijder also paid attention to Hwang's two-footedness, which can make unforeseeable turns.
+Sneijder thought Hwang had abilities to change games and to see the run of games.
+By them, Hwang was compared to Shinji Ono, the former Asian player who helped Feyenoord win the 2001–02 UEFA Cup.